nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 Implementation of a new radio coexistence module
 ************************************************

-If the radio coexistence implementation provided in nRF Connect SDK is not compatible with the PTA used in your system, you can implement a software module compatible with your PTA that exposes the radio coexistence API, using the :file:`nrf/subsys/mpsl/cx/thread/mpsl_cx_thread.c` file as an example.
+If the radio coexistence implementation provided in NCS is not compatible with the PTA used in your system, you can implement a software module compatible with your PTA that exposes the radio coexistence API, using the :file:`nrf/subsys/mpsl/cx/thread/mpsl_cx_thread.c` file as an example.

 The radio coexistence implementation must implement the interface defined in the ``mpsl_cx_interface_t`` structure in the :file:`nrfxlib/mpsl/include/mpsl_cx_abstract_interface.h` file.
 Each function from this interface is described in details in the :file:`nrfxlib/mpsl/include/protocol/mpsl_cx_protocol_api.h` file.